 Foremost it should be a choice of taste, some prefer the sound of one over the other.

-– here a sample on which I use a nylon string guitar, it tends to have a warm and dark sound
+– here is a sample in which I use a nylon string guitar, it tends to have a warm and dark sound

-– here a sample on which I use steel string, you can hear how brighter it is
+– here is a sample in which I use steel string, you can hear how brighter it is

-– here a sample on which I use an electric guitar
+– here is a sample in which I use an electric guitar

 If you or your child are definitely drawn to an electric then jump ahead, it’s a great thing to be excited about your instrument and your regular practice will benefit from that.
 With the electric there are also pros and cons, generally electric guitars require less strength for pressing on the frets giving your wrist and fingers some rest, but it makes them more sensitive to imperfections in your playing.